Madison Bumgarner: 2023

 Major League Baseball implemented a pitch clock starting in the season.
 "Out of all the rules changes [over my career], I probably like this one the most," Bumgarner said on March 5.

 In the three-game series finale on April 19 at Busch Stadium, in a 5–14 loss to the St. Louis Cardinals, Bumgarner made his last MLB appearance in the regular season.
 In his last career game and start, he pitched three innings, giving up seven hits and seven earned runs.
 He struck out two batters and walked four batters.
-The next day, on April 20, Bumgarner was designated for assignment by Arizona, as first reported by Diamondbacks Beat Writer Nick Piecoro of The Arizona Republic.
+The next day, on April 20, Bumgarner was designated for assignment by Arizona.
 He made four starts for the Diamondbacks in 2023, struggling to an 0–3 record and 10.26 ERA.
 In 16 2/3 innings pitched, he gave up 25 hits while recording 10 strikeouts against 15 walks.
 Arizona Diamondbacks Executive Vice President and General Manager Mike Hazen had discussed putting Bumgarner in the bullpen.
 After he went unclaimed and cleared waivers, he was officially and unceremoniously released by the team on April 26 with $34 million left remaining on the last two years of his contract.
-In four seasons with Arizona, Bumgarner finished his Diamondbacks tenure with a 15–32 win–loss record, a 5.23 earned run average, and 276 strikeouts.
+In four seasons with Arizona, Bumgarner had a 15–32 win–loss record, a 5.23 earned run average, and 276 strikeouts in 363 1/3 innings pitched.

 The Texas Rangers were managed by Bochy in his first season as the team's manager.
-Before Game 7 of the ALCS, Bumgarner texted Bochy offering his services, according to ESPN's Buster Olney.
+Before Game 7 of the ALCS, Bumgarner sent a text message to Bochy offering his services, according to ESPN's Buster Olney.
 Texas won Game 7 to win the American League pennant over the defending World Series champion Houston Astros, while the Diamondbacks won the 2023 National League pennant in seven games over the defending National League champion Philadelphia Phillies, advancing to the World Series.
 Bumgarner was eligible for another World Series ring if the Diamondbacks had won the World Series.
 On November 1 at Chase Field, in Game 5, a 5–0 win, Texas won the Series over Arizona in five games.